developershohel/easyparcel-shipping/readme.txt

 This plugin is released under the GNU General Public License, version 3 or later.
-You can read our [Privacy Policy](https://easyparcel.com/my/privacy/) roles for the proper use of our plugin
+You can read our [Privacy Policy](https://easyparcel.com/my/privacy/) roles for the proper use of our plugin We are using our own api http://connect.easyparcel.my or http://connect.easyparcel.sg to connect woocommerce and our shipping.
+So please read your [Terms and Conditions](https://easyparcel.com/my/tnc/) to use properly our plugin
+We are using https://app.easyparcel.com/my/en/track/details/?courier=DHLECOMMERCE&awb=MYAIAEPAOYLQE this link to truck the order or parcel

 == Acknowledgments ==